enel-gdh-educational/katacoda-scenarios/version-control/remotes/03-fetch.md

-### Step 3 - Git Fetch - get updates from remote folder, preserving local status",
+### Step 3 - Git Fetch - get updates from remote folder, preserving local status

 `git fetch` command downloads changes from the remote repository into a separate branch named `remotes/<remote-name>/<remote-branch-name>`.
 This branch can be accessed using git checkout.